-AMETEK Programmable Power, Inc., a Business Unit of AMETEK, Inc., is a global leader in the design and manufacture of precision, programmable power supplies for R&D, test and measurement, process control, power bus simulation and power conditioning applications across diverse industrial segments.
-From bench top supplies to rack mounted industrial power subsystems, AMETEK Programmable Power is the proud manufacturer of Elgar, Sorensen, California Instruments, Amrel brand power supplies.
+AMETEK Programmable Power, Inc., a business unit of AMETEK, Inc., is a global leader in the design and manufacture of precision, programmable power supplies for R&D, test and measurement, process control, power bus simulation and power conditioning applications across diverse industrial segments.
+From bench top supplies to rack mounted industrial power subsystems, AMETEK Programmable Power is the proud manufacturer of Elgar, Sorensen, California Instruments and Power Ten brand power supplies.

 AMETEK, Inc. is a leading global manufacturer of electronic instruments and electromechanical devices with annualized sales of \$5 billion.
-The Company has over 18,000 colleagues working at nearly 180 manufacturing facilities and nearly 150 sales and service centers in the United States and 30 other countries around the world.
+The Company has over 18,000 colleagues working at more than 180 manufacturing facilities and more than 100 sales and service centers in the United States and around the world.